Skip to content

 Pricing comparison: Rev vs Transcribeme vs Ditto Transcripts

 Comparing pricing from different transcription companies can be confusing.
 For example, some transcription projects are priced by the audio minute, while others, like medical, are often priced by the line.
-Sixty-five characters per line are the industry standard in medical transcription.
+Sixty-five characters per line is the industry standard in medical transcription.

 In our attempt to provide an “apples-to-apples” comparison, we’ve posted our rates online on a per audio minute basis.

 Several factors impact transcription service rates.
 We recommend that you speak with the company to understand how they calculate rates and when payment is due.
 Most companies prefer immediate payment for small projects.
-If you or your company require ongoing services, reputable transcription companies will establish a billing arrangement if you meet minimum credit standards.
+If you or your company requires ongoing services, reputable transcription companies will establish a billing arrangement if you meet minimum credit standards.

 At Ditto Transcripts, we’ve found that hiring transcriptionists with previous experience is best for our clients.
 Sure, many other companies are willing to employ a beginning transcriptionist.
 For some projects, that’s okay.

-Yet the truth remains; the work you receive should be of the highest quality, error-free, and at a fair rate.
+Yet the truth remains: the work you receive should be of the highest quality, error-free, and at a fair rate.
 We consider that to be a significant value, and that’s why we pay our transcriptionists well.

-Other needs such as speaker ID, verbatim transcription, timestamps, and other factors should be discussed and understood before you submit your order.
+Other needs, such as speaker ID, verbatim transcription, timestamps, and other factors, should be discussed and understood before you submit your order.

 Features: Rev vs Transcribeme vs Ditto Transcripts

-One glaring issue is the difficulty programming every situation a human transcriptionist might encounter when listening and transcribing real-life audio.
+One glaring issue is the difficulty of programming every situation a human transcriptionist might encounter when listening and transcribing real-life audio.

-AI transcription works best if there is only one speaker in a noise free environment and the audio file is short.
+AI transcription works best if there is only one speaker in a noise-free environment and the audio file is short.
 However, most transcription requirements aren’t so simple.
 When police detectives question a suspect, there are usually multiple people in the room.
 Plus, the microphone may not capture every sound in a precise manner.

 Sensitive information gathered by federal, state, and local law enforcement agencies is protected under United States law by the Criminal Justice Information Services (CJIS).
 Documents under their jurisdiction may include fingerprints, criminal background checks, or any other sensitive information like undercover surveillance videos.